Imdavyking/econova_wallet/README.md

   Stake your tokens and earn rewards through integrated staking protocols.

 - 🌐 **Domain Name Resolution**
-  Enjoy readable wallet names for improved usability and fewer errors.
+  Replace long, complex addresses with simple, memorable names like fricoben.stark, vitalik.eth, or foundation.sol—making transactions easier and reducing errors.

 - 🐸 **Meme Coin Deployment**
   Deploy your own meme token on Starknet in minutes—no coding required.